GNOME/gtk/docs/reference/gtk/section-accessibility.md

 is a promise that the widget being created will provide the same keyboard interactions expected for a button.
-An accessible role of a button will not turn automatically any widget into a #GtkButton; but if your widget behaves like a button, using the %GTK_ACCESSIBLE_ROLE_BUTTON will allow any assistive technology to handle it like they would a #GtkButton.
+An accessible role of a button will not turn automatically any widget into a `GtkButton`; but if your widget behaves like a button, using the %GTK_ACCESSIBLE_ROLE_BUTTON will allow any assistive technology to handle it like they would a #GtkButton.